Limerence: Love

 Tennov addresses the issue of whether limerence is love in other passages.
 In one passage she clearly says that limerence is love, at least in certain cases:

 In fully developed limerence, you feel additionally what is, in other contexts as well, called love—an extreme degree of feeling that you want LO to be safe, cared for, happy, and all those other positive and noble feelings [...].
 That's probably why limerence is called love in all languages. [...]
 Surely limerence is love at its highest and most glorious peak.

 However, Tennov switches in tone and continues on with a fairly negative story of the pain felt by a woman reminiscing over the time she wasted pining for a man she now feels nothing towards, something which occupied her in a time when her father was still alive and her children "were adorable babies who needed their mother's attention."
 Tennov says this is why we distinguish limerence (this "love") from other loves.
 In another passage, Tennov says that while affection and fondness do not demand anything in return, the return of feelings desired in the limerent state means that "Other aspects of your life, including love, are sacrificed in behalf of the all-consuming need." and that "While limerence has been called love, it is not love."

+The philosopher Carrie Jenkins says that despite often being called "falling in love" by scientists, philosophers, and in common parlance, the irrational state of limerence is a "terrible candidate" to play the role of love because of its potential to be experienced for a person who is not known at all or even disliked; love by comparison is supposed to be one of the best things in life.

 Romantic love

 Tristan and Isolde (Death), by Rogelio de Egusquiza.
 In this myth, the two drink a love potion by mistake, when Iseult is due to be married to Tristan's uncle, a king.
 In one version of the story, Tristan dies of a broken heart after a signal sent by Iseult is miscommunicated to him as a rejection.
 In another version, Tristan is mortally wounded but Iseult cannot save him and gives up her spirit.
-The story is said to be the quintissential courtly romance.
+The story is said to be the quintessential courtly romance.

-Dorothy Tennov sometimes considers limerence to be synonymous with the term "romantic love".
-This term has a complicated history with an evolving definition, but the romantic love literary tradition represents some of the origins of the limerence concept.
-Often, these are stories depicting tragic or unfulfilled love, or early depictions of limerence.
+Dorothy Tennov sometimes considers limerence to be synonymous with "romantic love", a term with a complicated history and definition.
+A cultural ancestor to Tennov's concept was the literary tradition of romantic love, involving often tragic or unfulfilled love, or early depictions of limerence.
+Literature and poetry provided early self-reports of the kind of experience Tennov was interested in studying.
 Some examples of romantic love stories in this vein are Layla and Majnun, Tristan and Iseult, Dante and Beatrice (from La Vita Nuova), Romeo and Juliet and The Sorrows of Young Werther.
 Anakin and Padmé from Star Wars are a modern depiction.

-In this sense, romantic love is idealized, unrealistic and irrational, the kind of love often found in a fairy-tale depicting a tragedy.
-This can be contrasted with rational, practical and pragmatic love, or the kind of love found in steady, long-term relationships.